 A design challenge to create a product to address the challenge of diversity and inclusion in tech.

-Tech companies are experiencing growing pressure to diversify their workforce which is predominantly white, Asian, and male.
+Tech companies are not diverse and need to diversify their workforce which is predominantly white, Asian, and male.

 The increased public scrutiny has resulted in some larger tech companies disclosing their employee information, which indicates little progress.
 A recent survey of the top 9 tech companies in Silicon Valley by Fortune reveals that on average, women comprise about one-third of the workforce.
 That gap expands the higher up you go in an organization, with the best company showing women holding 29% of leadership jobs.
 In general, companies made slightly better progress on ethnic diversity than they did on increasing their percentages of female employees, although not in leadership roles.